flucoma/flucoma-docs/doc/AmpSlice.rst

 :control offThreshold:

-   The threshold in dB of the relative envelope follower to reset, aka to allow the differential envelop to trigger again.
+   The threshold in dB of the relative envelope follower to reset, aka to allow the differential envelope to trigger again.

 :control floor: